 The United States and our local communities are becoming increasingly multicultural and diverse.
 This comes at a time when concerns about our cities, our food systems, and the environment continue to capture news headlines.
 How do these trends fit together?
 What does it mean to build our community spaces through multicultural and civic leadership?
 How can we make a difference?

 The Dean's Engaged Leaders Program provides a unique opportunity for CFANS students to explore these questions.
 DELP fosters the development of leadership skills in academic, social, and public service contexts, while emphasizing hands-on learning, real-world applications, and relationship building with peers and community leaders.

-- Engaging with local cultural communities through other leadership and service-learning experiences
+- Engage with local cultural communities through other leadership and service-learning experiences

-This seminar is open to all CFANS first-year students who have a commitment to diversity and leadership in urban, rural, and natural environments.
+This seminar is open to all CFANS first-year students who have a commitment to diversity, equity, inclusion, and social justice leadership in urban, rural, and natural environments.
 This year, we will be accepting up to 40 students into the seminar, and we strive to create a diverse cohort of students who have different experiences and perspectives to share.

 The application for DELP 2021-2022 is now closed.
 If you are interested in applying for DELP 2022-2023, please check back in spring 2022 for more information.